Academic Projects

 • Achieved a 43.2% increase in temperature measurement accuracy through calibration of thermistors.

-• Implemented a custom real-time heart rate detection algorithm using peak-finding techniques to provide immediate user feedback.
+• Implemented a real-time heart-rate detection algorithm using peak-finding techniques to provide immediate user feedback.

 • Card image cap